 Here are the highlights of the grade specific standards and ways to implement the same.

-In grade 4, children extend their understanding of place value to large numbers.
+In Grade 4, children extend their understanding of place value to large numbers.
 Consolidation of the four operations of whole numbers is one of the key focus areas in grade 4 with more emphasis on multiplication and division and their interrelationships.
-In addition to whole numbers, operations on fractions and their representation as decimals also gain prominence in grade 4.
-Geometric reasoning is enhanced by having students analyze shapes and compare and contrast them using their attributes.
+In addition to whole numbers, operations on fractions and their representation as decimals also gain prominence in Grade 4.
+Geometric reasoning is enhanced by having students analyze shapes and compare them using their attributes.
 Along with numbers and geometry, problem solving in measurement and interpretation of data is also dealt with in Grade 4.

-The curriculum of grade 4, cuts across 5 major domains.
+The curriculum of Grade 4, spreads across 5 major domains.

 - Operations and Algebraic Thinking